steveswork/ordercss/readme.md

 # Prologue

-Consideration was initially given to creating this package as webpack plugin.
-Also considered were the concerns of individuals using other build systems and the continued compatibility with all complementary build tools.
-The eventual decision was to provide this package a standalone entity at the present time.
+Consideration was initially given to creating this application as webpack plugin.
+Also considered were the concerns of developers using other build systems and the continued compatibility with all complementary build tools.
+The eventual decision was to provide this application as a standalone cli tool at the present time.